Jan Kaminis Platt Regional Library

 The Friends of the Jan Platt Library are active supporters and advocates for the library.

-The Jan Kaminis Platt Regional Library is third and final facility paid for primarily by a special .10 mil fund designated within the Special Library Taxing District approved by the Board of County Commissioners in September 1993.
+The Jan Kaminis Platt Regional Library is the third and final facility paid for primarily by a special .10 mil fund designated within the Special Library Taxing District approved by the Board of County Commissioners in September 1993.

 $4.2 million of the library's construction cost came from this fund.
 A $500,000 grant from the State of Florida's Division of Library and Information Services also helped finance the facility that was designed by the architectural firm of Gee & Jensen.